 Myths And Benefits Of Root Canal Treatment If You Are Experiencing Tooth Pain In Brampton

-A root canal is a dental procedure performed to remove the soft center of the tooth – the pulp.
+A root canal treatment is a dental procedure performed to remove the soft center of the tooth – the pulp.
 The pulp is responsible for tooth growth and is made up of blood vessels, connective tissue, and nerves.

 During the treatment, a dentist removes the bacteria from the infected root canal, eliminates the chances of reinfection, and helps you save the natural tooth.
 After the removal of the infected or inflamed pulp, the general dentist or endodontist carefully cleans and disinfects the inside of the tooth before filling and sealing it again.